 Back at Minamiza for Hanagata Kabuki after such a long time.
-The piece was Sonezaki Shinju Monogatari, revived after 73 years with a fresh new approach, and I caught the Sakura Pro cast with Kazutaro and Ukon 🌸 The quiet stillness of the final scene lingered with me for hours afterward.
+The piece was Sonezaki Shinjū Monogatari, revived after 73 years with a fresh new approach, and I caught the Cherry Program cast with Kazutaro and Ukon 🌸 The quiet stillness of the final scene lingered with me for hours afterward.
 Yet another wonderful day, as always.

 What is Hanagata Kabuki?

-In Sakura Pro (Cherry Blossom cast), Kazutaro plays Ohatsu and Ukon plays Tokubei.
-In Matsu Pro (Pine cast), it’s the reverse: Ukon as Ohatsu, Kazutaro as Tokubei.
+In Cherry Program (Cherry Blossom cast), Kazutaro plays Ohatsu and Ukon plays Tokubei.
+In Pine Program (Pine cast), it’s the reverse: Ukon as Ohatsu, Kazutaro as Tokubei.
 Being able to enjoy the same piece in two completely different versions—I mean, that lineup alone is enough to fill me up 🍚

-The piece itself, Sonezaki Shinju Monogatari, is a 73-years-on reimagining (supervised by Nakamura Ganjiro) of Sonezaki Shinju, which first premiered as a new kabuki work back in 1953.
-The added word “monogatari” (“tale/story”) signals that this is a different take from the standard Sonezaki Shinju.
+The piece itself, Sonezaki Shinjū Monogatari, is a 73-years-on reimagining (supervised by Ganjiro Nakamura) of Sonezaki Shinjū, which first premiered as a new kabuki work back in 1953.
+The added word “monogatari” (“tale/story”) signals that this is a different take from the standard Sonezaki Shinjū.

 In Kakuta’s version, Ohatsu strikes me as someone who sees shinju (double suicide) mostly as a way to be with Tokubei forever—almost upbeat about it, as if she doesn’t quite grasp what dying actually means.
 Kazutaro’s Ohatsu on stage felt different.
 There was more fear of death, more anxiety about what was coming, and something like attachment to the people she’d be leaving behind.